-People Think Matt Lauer’s Interview With Anne Hathaway Was A Whole Lot Of Foreshadowing
+People Think Matt Lauer’s 2012 Interview With Anne Hathaway Was Some Kind Of Creepy Foreshadowing

 NBC fired The TODAY Show's Matt Lauer after his more than 20 years as co-host of the talk show.
 He was reportedly fired due to a detailed complaint lodged against him by a colleague at the station.
 As social media (and celebrities) continue to weigh in on Lauer's removal from the show, there appears to be one particular interview that people think should have sounded the alarm, or that at least just felt a little off.
 According to Twitter, people think Lauer's interview with Anne Hathaway was all kinds of weird.